etendosoftware/docs/compiled_docs.md

 Java Order class and a one-to-many mapping in Hibernate.

 It is possible not to generate those one-to-many associations in the parent entity.
-This can be avoided by setting "Child Property in Parent Entity" field to false in Column tab.
+This can be avoided by setting *Child Property in Parent Entity* field to false in Column tab.

 !!!note